mrkipling/js-sensi/README.md

 ##Why not just use Sparky?

 Sparky is fantastic, and if that was my only option then I would be all over it.
-However, I know how I like to write JS code and I had a spare Friday evening (and the skills to change code! fancy that) so I created something that is more suited to my particular needs and development style (no AJAX wrapper, and controller/action stuff removed in favour of pages and features, amongst other things).
+However, I know how I like to write JS code and I had a spare Friday evening (and the skills to change code! fancy that) so I created something that is more suited to my particular needs and development style (no AJAX wrapper, controller/action tweaked slightly, the addition of features, amongst other things).

-I don't expect my modification to be useful to many people but me.
-It would be great if there were people out there that found it useful in some way, but mostly, it's just my (very similar to Sparky, albeit tweaked to favour my particular dev style) interpretation of what I think makes a good JS scaffold.

 That said, it is very much a work in progress.
 It is 2-3 hours of work piggy-backed on top of somebody elses much more well-thought out work.
 I hope (and plan, through usage) to make it more awesome over time.
 I think that it is ready for smaller projects already, so I imagine that it will just grow over time.

 ##Why am I rambling so much?

-I got home from work, drank some mostly-Belgian beers, and decided to hack away for most of the evening at my interpretation of Sparky.js, which I read about at work.
+I got home from work, drank some mostly-Belgian beers, and decided to hack away for most of the evening on this.

-I like this kinda stuff.
-New ways to structure javascript?
-That's pretty exciting.
-Well, sort-of exciting, at least.

 Beer + writing a README = rambling.
+I'll cut down on the waffle during a later edit, I'm sure.

 ##Why is it called js-sensi?

-Offiical line: it's a sensible way to structure your JavaScript files. (as in, "sensi"-ble)
+Offiical line: it's a sensible way to structure your JavaScript files. (as in, "sensi"-ble).

-Unofficial-line: you're a front-end developer; you can probably use your imagination.
+Unofficial-line: use your imagination.
+It's a Javascript template, and "js-template" wasn't very catchy...